This post includes affiliate links. Find out more about affiliate links and how they help this site.

-My flourless chocolate cake sank after baking!
+My gluten free chocolate cake sank after baking!

 Don’t panic.
 It’s meant to do that.
 In fact, I’ve seen this cake referred to as sunken chocolate cake before, which is quite apt.

-After all your hard work, you really want this to be the perfect slice of cake when you serve it up, right?
+After all your hard work, you want this to be the perfect slice of cake when you serve it up, right?

-Here’s the rub when it comes to serving a flourless chocolate cake, though: the best way to get a clean slice is to cut a cold cake!
+Here’s the rub when it comes to serving a flourless chocolate cake, though.
+The best way to get a clean slice is to cut a cold cake!
 Flourless cakes are hard to cut nicely because they can be quite sticky, and this one is no exception.

 Happy cooking, see you here again soon.